UltraEngine/Documentation/CPP/EntityComponentSystem.md

 actor->Kill();
 ```

-You also can call a method for just one specific component:
+You also can call a method for just one specific component, but it is generally better to call the actor method so that all components are have this method called:

 ```c++
 actor->GetComponent<PlayerController>()->Kill();
 ```

-You access members of an individual component:
+You can access members of an individual component:

 ```c++
 actor->GetComponent<PlayerController>()->health = 99;
 ```

-But it is better to call a method, as this will call the same method for each component that has it:
+But it is usually better to call a method, as this will call the same method for each component that has it:

 ```c++
 actor->SetHealth(99);